oasci/pitt-biosc1630-2023f/book/assignments/paper/guidelines.md

 - Body should follow directly the last paragraph of your introduction rather than start a new page.
 - You may use subheadings if necessary.
-- You should present and discuss key data.
+- You should present and discuss key methods, data, and analysis.
+  No additional context/motivation of the research should be included at the beginning; that still belongs in the introduction.
 - Include unifying themes or overarching results, weaknesses, gaps, or inconsistencies so that you are not simply summarizing papers.